aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-filtering/_index.md

             // Creating AutoFilter by giving the cells range worksheet.autoFilter.range = "A1:A18";

-            // Initialize filter for rows not containing string "Be" worksheet.autoFilter.custom(0, FilterOperatorType.NotContains, "Be");
+            // Initialize filter for rows not containing the string "Be" worksheet.autoFilter.custom(0, FilterOperatorType.NotContains, "Be");

             // Refresh the filter to show/hide filtered rows